williaqm1/Bleached-/README.md

 ##

-The iconic Chip Skylark from the Nickeloden Show "Fairly Odd Parents" has always been knwon to woe the ladies with not only his good looks but mainly his smile.
+The iconic Chip Skylark from the Nickeloden show "Fairly Odd Parents" has always been known to wooo the ladies with not only his good looks but with his sparkling smile.
-Im here to tell you the steps to achiveing a smile like Mr.Skylarks
+Im here to tell you the steps to achiveing a smile like Mr. Skylark's.

-## A brief intro to teeth whitening here in Harrisonburg, Va
+## A brief intro to teeth whitening here in Harrisonburg, VA
 ______________________________________________________________

 Teeth whitening is a wonderful way of obtaining a killer smile and kick butt confidence.
 You will indeed enjoy the non invasive